 Overall Site inspection & site visit

-Assessment of t value adopted or assessed or assessable by any authority of the Government for the purpose of payment of stamp duty in respect of the immovable property (Value for F. Y. 2023 – 24):
+Assessment of the value adopted or assessed or assessable by any authority of the Government for the purpose of payment of stamp duty in respect of the immovable property (Value for F. Y. 2023 – 24):

-Less any deduction for work balance